Teradata/covalent/docs/API.md

 | Name | Description |
 | --- | --- |
-| `onEditorInitialized` | Emitted when Editor is finished initializing
+| `editorInitialized` | Emitted when Editor is finished initializing.
+Event passes a reference to the actual editor instance that can be used to call additional operations outside of the Angular component.
+See usage example below.
 | `onEditorConfigurationChanged` | Emitted when configuration of the Editor changes
 | `onEditorLanguageChanged` | Emitted when the language of the Editor changes

 ### Properties